 - 1. Use a computer's command line to provide text instructions that can navigate around a computer's file-system, copy and move files and edit new/existing files. - 2.
 Explain different variable types and their advantages and disadvantages in Python and R. - 3.
 Construct scripts that load, manipulate and visualize data in Python and R. - 4.
 Implement statistical and economic models in Python and R. - 5.
 Run Python and R inside a GUI and from the command line (including passing across complex arguments). - 6.
-Explain the advantages of using a Version Control Software such as Git as opposed to 'manual' version control. - 7.
-Manage a version controlled project using Git. - 8.
-Explain what a workflow management system is and their advantages for economics and business research. - 9.
+Use and manage conda environments - 7.
+Explain the advantages of using a Version Control Software such as Git as opposed to 'manual' version control. - 8.
+Manage a version controlled project using Git. - 9.
+Explain what a workflow management system is and their advantages for economics and business research. - 10.
 Manage a research project using the workflow management software Snakemake.